Meghan Markle & Prince Harry Plant Flowers On Anniversary Of Princess Diana’s Death

 Meghan Markle and Prince Harry visited the Assistance League center in Los Angeles to plant Princess Diana’s favorite flowers, forget-me-nots, with preschoolers on the 23rd anniversary of her death.
 The Daily Mail reported that their visit to the center — which offers education to children living in underprivileged communities — was a complete surprise to the children.

-Meghan and Harry trip to replant the preschool’s garden wasn’t the first time that they have visited this center to volunteer, but it this is the first year they are visiting as L.A. residents since disassociating from the royal family.
+The couple’s trip to replant the preschool’s garden wasn’t the first time that they have visited this center to volunteer, but this is the first year they are visiting as L.A. residents since disassociating from the royal family.

-Assistance League tweeted about the preschool’s special guests Tuesday morning and posted pictures that showed the former Royals on the ground, getting their hands dirty as they dug holes, planted the forget-me-nots and watered the garden alongside the children.
+Assistance League tweeted about the preschool’s special guests Tuesday morning and posted pictures that showed the former royals on the ground, getting their hands dirty as they dug holes, planted the forget-me-nots and watered the garden alongside the children.
 Meghan and Harry were dressed down in denim and wore face masks as they interacted with the kids.

 The children of our Preschool Learning Center got a wonderful surprise when The Duke and Duchess of Sussex visited yesterday! ❤️ pic.twitter.com/DsKeUmqDRP